Current ThreatQ Version Filter

 The integration requires the following:

-• Your Intel 471 Titan Email Address.
+• Your Intel 471 Client ID and Secret.

 • Compromised Account custom object installed on the ThreatQ instance.